 For you, the list will probably look different.

 The important thing to consider is to not feel bound by traditions of the past if they stress you, or your circumstances are different this year, and you can’t handle them.

 7 Tips To A Stress Free Christmas Season:

 This may cost a bit for shipping, but saves hours of driving to stores, shopping, standing in line, etc. Decide ahead of time how much you can afford to spend on gifts, and stay in your budget.

 2. If you homeschool, put the books away a couple weeks before Christmas.

-Let the kids help with baking, make cards for people, make decorations, and help keep things clean.
+Let the make cards for people, make decorations, help with baking, and help you keep things clean.
 Encourage them to think of ways to bless others.
 Make some fun traditions.

 3. Give the kids regular cleaning jobs to get the house ready for visiting family, rather than waiting to do it all at the last minute.

 4. Limit outside activities.

 Choose wisely – there are many choices at this time of year.
 More usually isn’t better.